adamsilver/fdpb/03-book-a-flight.md

 > A primary keyboard navigation convention common across all platforms is that the tab and shift+tab keys move focus from one UI component to another while other keys, primarily the arrow keys, move focus inside of components that include multiple focusable elements.
 The path that the focus follows when pressing the tab key is known as the tab sequence or tab ring.

-A radio button group is an example of a composite control that has one tab stop.
+A radio button group, for example, is a composite control that has one tab stop.
 Once the first radio button is focused, users can use the arrow keys to move between the options.
 Pressing <kbd>Tab</kbd> at anytime from within the group, moves focus to the next focusable control in the tab sequence.

 The text box within our autocomplete control is naturally focusable by the Tab key.
 Once focused, the user will be able to press the arrow keys to traverse the menu which we'll look at shortly.
 Pressing Tab when the text box or menu option is focused, should hide the menu to stop it from obscuring the content beneath when not in use.
 We'll look at how to do this next.